Random Blurb

 5. Firefly

 Firefly!
-It will run for years...well it didn't because of the idiots in Fox, but still, it is a great show.
+It will run for years…well it didn’t because of the idiots at Fox, but still, it is a great show.
 It is very original - western scifi, duh!
 Nathan is a great actor and made watching the series a great fun for me.
 And I HAVE to mention Morena too.
-I've seen her in two or three episodes of V (haven't seen more yet) too and she's still so damned hot!! :) It's quite short, you can see it over night (or three nigths, like me) and it is definetely a must-see.
-And there's one more reason to see FireFly, and that's Jewel Staite and her smile.
+I’ve seen her in two or three episodes of V (haven’t seen more yet) too and she’s still so damned hot!! :) It’s quite short, you can see it over night (or three nigths, like me) and it is definetely a must-see.
+And there’s one more reason to see FireFly, and that’s Jewel Staite and her smile.

 6. Torchwood